Exo-TiC/ExoTiC-ISM/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.txt) file for details.

 ## Acknowledgments